 There are many times of year that a dually eligible individual can leave a D-SNP:

-- Anyone can leave a Medicare Advantage plan, including a D-SNP, from January through March each year.
+- All Medicare enrollees can leave a Medicare Advantage plan, including a D-SNP, from January through March each year.
+This is known as the Medicare Advantage Open Enrollment Period.

 - Since D SNPs are a type of Medicare Advantage plan, other Special Enrollment Periods around disenrolling from or switching Medicare Advantage plans can apply.